I’ve won £20,000 worth of prizes, including holidays and cash in free competitions. Find out insider tips and where to enter.

 £10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 Get a £10 sign up bonus when you join today.

 Join Swagbucks here >>

-Since I’ve started entering free UK competitions I’ve won over £20,000 worth of cash and prizes, including holidays, tickets to world premieres, shopping vouchers, clothes and numerous smaller prizes.
-Oh, and there was also a prize of a whopping £10,000 in cold hard cash!
+Since I started entering free competitions in the UK, I’ve won over £20,000 worth of prizes, including holidays, tickets to world premieres, shopping vouchers, clothes and numerous smaller prizes.

 With the big wide world of the internet, entering free competitions has never been easier!